Postgraduate Diploma in Building Surveying (Full-Time)

 - Specification, Design and Analysis: practical implications on buildability of specifying materials and will also cover CDM and statutory application.

-Applicants will require a level 8 degree in any discipline (minimum 2:2).
+- Applicants for this Postgraduate Diploma programme will require a level 8 degree in a Cognitive Degree (minimum 2:2).
 Suitable candidates who do not meet this criteria may be considered for the programme based on other qualifications and/or work experience.

 |School||School of Engineering|